junxit/us-congress-bills-114/metadata.md

 - 2016-11-14 — Mr. Burgess moved to suspend the rules and pass the bill, as amended.
 - 2016-11-14 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H6126)
 - 2016-11-14 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6126)
+- 2016-11-15 — Received in the Senate.
+- 2016-11-16 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 667.